MauiJerry/touchFluid/README.md

 # touchFluid
 ### Fluids in TouchDesigner and GLSL

+Jerry Isdale fork of [kamindustries repo](https://github.com/kamindustries/touchFluid).
+Most of ReadMe is from that.
+I originally found [Bruno Imbrizi fluid tutorial on youtube](https://www.youtube.com/watch?v=2k6H5Qa_fCE).
+There is no code repo for that.
+Kurt (KamIndustries) does credit Bruno with the GLSL code in his [post to Derivative Community](https://derivative.ca/community-post/asset/fluid-simulation-component/65741).
+My changes are focused on reusing the TOX as an effect on my Hand_Emitters tool in [Pose2Art project](https://github.com/MauiJerry/Pose2Art).

 touchFluid is a lightweight 2d Semi-Lagrangian fluid solver for TouchDesigner.
 It features vorticity confinement, temperature, buoyancy, and obstacles.

 The repo has a .toe project file and a .tox component file.
 The project file shows examples of impulses and obstacles: holding 1, 2, and 3 on the keyboard will add velocity, density, and temperature at the mouse position.
 The tox is just the core simulation component with inputs and outputs for the advection of velocity, density/temperature, and RGBA color fields.